 You can learn why I recommend them on my MODG page.

 Again, this is another beginner book for homeschooling parents - or not so beginner.
-Mrs. Clark shares such good ideas as the duty sure to provide room or a specific place to study.
+Mrs. Clark shares good ideas about the duty to be sure to provide a room or a specific place for study.

-She includes the Church Teachings, too, which are so important.
+She includes the Church Teachings on the subject of parents as primary educators, too, which are so important and encouraging.
 See more on my Seton Home Study page.

 The different homeschool companies have their own "out of the box" curriculum and I share several below, yet this section is for harder to find books or books you might not have thought of using.